Our political decision making operates through a committee structure:

-Due to current COVID-19 restrictions, all Council meetings are being conducted remotely.
+Due to current COVID-19 restrictions, all committee meetings are being conducted remotely.
+Meetings of Full Council are taking place in person in Angus House, Forfar.
 A live-stream of the meeting is available on YouTube and can be accessed via the forthcoming meetings page.

 Most council meetings are open to the public and press.
 Occasionally, meetings will sit in private for legal reasons or reasons of confidentiality.

 The meeting will deal with the items of business as they appear on the agenda.
 If all the councillors do not agree, a vote will be taken to decide the matter.

 The official record of council meetings is contained in the minutes.
 This is not a word-for-word record but sets out decisions for legal and other purposes.